vazirilab/SID/README.md

 One or more Tesla-grade GPUs with several GB of RAM are highly recommended for fast execution (see Matlab documentation for supported GPU models).

 ## Installation in Matlab
-- Clone/download and add base folder, `src/` and `external/` folders to Matlab path recursively
+Clone/download and add the base folder and the `src/` and `external/` folders to Matlab path recursively.

 ## Binary builds
 Binaries for command-line usage will be provided in the `bin/` directory (the current binaries are not yet functional).